 Description of the research programme:

-The research program is now comprised of 19 groups.
-Three quarters of the groups are from the University of Turku.
-The rest are from the National Public Health Institute, VTT Technical Research Centre of Finland, and Åbo Akademy University.
+The research program is now comprised of 24 groups.
+Sixteen of the groups are from the University of Turku and eight of them are from Åbo Akademy University.

 Main strategies of the programme